 The increase of independent contractors and freelancers whose only tool is their laptop, as well as young entrepreneurs is undeniable.
 Especially in this tech and information age, new business ideas that primarily rely on web commerce and the use of the internet are constantly springing up.

 While many entrepreneurs and freelancers can and do set up home offices or take to the coffee shops, for just as many, these settings prove to be less than effective.
 Yet, most individuals in this category are not ready for or do not really need a formal office suite.
-But, especially for entrepreneurs, working in an environment surrounded by other like-minded individuals, or those who can help them start solidifying their ideas, often proves both more effective and more satisfying even as an SEO Agency in Leicester we find coworking a great fit for us too..
+But, especially for entrepreneurs, working in an environment surrounded by other like-minded individuals, or those who can help them start solidifying their ideas, often proves both more effective and more satisfying.
+There are plenty of Co-Working Spaces in Leicester and we’ve tried and tested a few of them!

 What is more, not everyone has the resources to make an effective home office anyway.
 And while coffee shops are trendy, they lack reliable space availability, especially for groups, and useful equipment and resources such as copiers, white boards, and the like.

 Thus, the demand for a new type of office space has led to the creation of “co-working” spaces – essentially shared working spaces with work areas for individuals and groups where they can either work alone or collaborate and network.

 London is full of co-working places, most notably places like Impact Hub and Innovation Warehouse.
 But Leicester, with many graduates from our local universities aspiring to start new business ventures or make their way as a freelancer, has sadly been lacking in such innovative work spaces.